Episode 3

 And I'm just engaging and building people a new TT you know, finding people in this world that can really, like, embrace me, but allow me to, like, be a gift to them, you know what I mean?

-Well, you definitely gift to us.
+Well, you definitely a gift to us.

 The day I met you, I met you on the podcast and you came to me and you was like, dang.

-And I said, okay, this little youngster got hella following.
+And I said, okay, this little youngster, a hella following, you know, he be moving.

 I seen your page.

-And it's hella people.
+You rapping, and it's hella people.

 They love you.